Concordium/concordium.github.io/source/shared/net/mobile-wallet/share-address-mw.rst

 If you need to share your account address with someone, you can find the address on the account page.

-Read the following or watch the video to learn how to share your account address.
+Read the following to learn how to share your account address.

-.. raw:: html

-   <iframe width="560" height="315" src="https://www.youtube.com/embed/ldSitbxrsjs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-|

 Share your account address
 ==========================